Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Reducing Translation Noise

 \section{Reducing Translation Noise}

 Key to the success of the dialogue state tracking is a precise and consistent annotation of the belief state at every turn.
-This is challenging in the multilingual setting, when we apply automatic translation to produce new training sets for DST: (1) translation can be ungrammatical, incorrect, or introduce spurious information, and (2) the new annotation (in the target, translated ontology) can diverge from the translation of sentence, for example when the same value can be referred to in multiple ways in the target language.
+This is challenging in the multilingual setting, where we apply automatic translation to produce new training sets for DST: (1) the translation can be ungrammatical or incorrect, and it can introduce spurious information, and (2) the new annotation (in the target, translated ontology) can diverge from the translation of the sentence, such as referring to the same value in different ways in the target language.

 We refer to the error introduced in translation collectively as \textit{translation noise}.
 We posit that translation noise is the reason for poorer performance in existing translated dialogue datasets, compared to the same model on the dialogue dataset in the source language.
 In this section, we describe our methods to reduce translation noise.